mmistakes/minimal-mistakes/_posts/2023-05-03-functional-error-handling-in-kotlin.md

 ## 5. Conclusions

 This article introduced the meaning of functional error handling in Kotlin.
 We started showing why we shouldn't rely on exceptions to handle errors.
 Then, we introduced two strategies to handling errors that forget the cause of errors: Kotlin nullable types and the Arrow `Option` type.
 Moreover, we saw how the Arrow library provides useful DSL to work with both nullable types and the `Option` type.

 In the next part of this series, we will see different strategies that allow us to propagate the cause of errors, such as the Kotlin `Result<T>` type and the Arrow `Either<L, R>` type.

+If you found this article too difficult, you can quickly get the experience you need by following the complete [Kotlin Essentials course](https://rockthejvm.com/p/kotlin-essentials) on Rock the JVM.

 ## 6. Appendix: Maven Configuration